NSN Cycling Team: NSN Cycling Team (2026–)

 In September 2025, the team was excluded from participating in the Giro dell'Emilia due to possible disruptions.
 On 6 October 2025, the team said it would change its name and move away from its association with Israel.

-In November 2025, it was announced that the team would be renamed NSN Cycling Team, with a Swiss license and based in Spain.
+In November 2025, it was announced that entertainment company Never Say Never (NSN) and global investment platform Stoneweg would take over the team in a joint venture and that the team would be renamed to NSN Cycling Team, with a Swiss license and based in Spain.
+Alongside this, Canadian-Israeli billionaire Sylvan Adams and team owner withdrew from being involved directly in the daily operations.